-A truly hearty dinner, this Guinness Irish Stew showcases stout-braised tender beef in a rich and savory gravy, slowly cooked up all day with potatoes and carrots.
-Each comforting bite will warm you from the inside out.
+A truly hearty dinner, this Slow Cooker Irish Stew showcases stout-braised tender beef in a rich and savory gravy, slowly cooked up all day with potatoes and carrots.
+This stew is perfect for St. Patrick's Day (along with these Honey and Cumin Roasted Carrots and From-Scratch Pistachio Muffins).

-While this recipe does require the bacon and beef to be browned up first on the stove, once that step is complete, the stew goes into the slow cooker to do it's thing for half the day, resulting in a pretty simple, and full-flavored dinner.
+While this recipe does require the bacon and beef to be browned up first on the stove, once that step is complete, the stew goes into the slow cooker to do its thing for half the day, resulting in a pretty simple and full-flavored dinner.

 Ingredients Needed and Substitutions

 Here is a brief overview of the ingredients needed for this recipe.
 The full recipe with quantities is listed below this text in the recipe card.
-If substitutions are available for this recipe, they'll be listed here.
-If you don't see a substitution you are looking for, please leave a comment below.

 - brisket or boneless chuck roast (see note below for other meat options)